alekras/mqtt_client/README.md

 ### Building
-#### Download or clone from SourceForge GIT repository
+#### Download or clone from Github
-Download zip file erl.mqtt.client-vsn-1.0.{x}.zip from project files folder [sourceforge project](https://sourceforge.net/projects/mqtt-client/files/versions-1.0.x/), unzip it and rename unziped folder to erl.mqtt.client.
-This is an Eclipse project folder.
-You do not need to use Eclipse to build the client but if you want you can use convenience of Eclipse and Erlide plugin.
-Other way to get the client code is GIT.
-Type command
+To get the client code from GIT repository type command

 ```bash
 git clone https://git.code.sf.net/p/mqtt-client/code erl.mqtt.client
 ```
-to download from SourceForge GIT repository.
+to clone from SourceForge GIT repository.
 For GitHub repository type

 ```bash
 git clone https://github.com/alekras/mqtt_client.git erl.mqtt.client
 ```
+Under folder erl.mqtt.client exists an Eclipse project.
+You do not need to use Eclipse to build the client but if you want you can use convenience of Eclipse and Erlide plugin.

 #### Compiling
 After you have got source code of the client then change directory to the erl.mqtt.client: